2024–25 Eastern Kentucky Colonels women's basketball team

-The 2024–25 Eastern Kentucky Colonels women's basketball team represents Eastern Kentucky University during the 2024–25 NCAA Division I women's basketball season.
-The Colonels are led by fourth-year head coach Greg Todd.
+The 2024–25 Eastern Kentucky Colonels women's basketball team represented Eastern Kentucky University during the 2024–25 NCAA Division I women's basketball season.
+The Colonels were led by fourth-year head coach Greg Todd.
 The Colonels played three non-conference home games at the Seabury Center on the campus of Berea College in Berea, Kentucky and two non-conference games at the Clive M. Beck Center on the campus of Transylvania University in Lexington, Kentucky, as their home arena, Baptist Health Arena in Richmond, Kentucky, underwent renovations, with the renovations being completed in time for ASUN conference play.
+The Colonels finished the season 20–11, 10–8 in ASUN play, to finish in a tie for fourth place.
+They defeated Stetson before falling to top-seeded and eventual tournament champions Florida Gulf Coast in the semifinals of the ASUN tournament.

 Previous season

 The Colonels finished the 2023–24 season 22–12, 9–7 in ASUN play, to finish in fifth place.
 They defeated Lipscomb, before falling to Central Arkansas in the semifinals of the ASUN tournament.
-They received an at-large bid into the WNIT, where they would fall to Purdue Fort Wayne in the first round.
+They received an at-large bid into the WNIT, where they fell to Purdue Fort Wayne in the first round.